IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 arrays to a single plot view window.

 Currently there are two such features available:
    - :guilabel:`Table Plot View` and
    - :guilabel:`Stacked Plot View`.

 Each of those Plot Views feature its own plot display layout and plot display window interaction features.

 ..
 Note::
-   In the old IMASViz the :guilabel:`Table Plot View` is known as :guilabel:`MultiPlot` and the :guilabel:`Stacked Plot View` is known as :guilabel:`SubPlot`.
-The decision to rename those features was made due to the previous names not properly describing the feature itself and both of those features being a form of 'MultiPlot'.
+   In the old IMASViz, the :guilabel:`Table Plot View` is known as :guilabel:`MultiPlot` and the :guilabel:`Stacked Plot View` is known as :guilabel:`SubPlot`.
+The decision to rename those features was made due to the previous names not properly describing the feature itself and both of those features being a form of 'MultiPlot' - a window consisting of multiple plot displays.

 .. _TPV: